LGBT Market Research: There is a difference.

 WHO ARE YOU TALKING TO?

 Community Marketing & Insights has developed our proprietary consumer panel over the past 20+ years by circulating field surveys at leading LGBT events, and by partnering with LGBT organizations and media across the USA, Canada, the UK, and around the world.
 These partners distribute our survey invitations via print ads, web banners, social media and email broadcasts to their memberships and/or readers.
 The resulting panels are highly representative of LGBT consumers who interact with the LGBT community and media.
 This is important: If your communications channels are via the LGBT media, you’ll want to depend on research that represents these consumers’ interests, preferences, sensitivities and motivations.
-CMI research is trusted by—and frequently quoted in—the New York Times, Chicago Tribune, Los Angeles Times, Miami Herald, USA Today, Wall Street Journal, Ad Week, Forbes, Newsweek, The Guardian, Shanghai Daily, NPR, Associated Press, UPI, CNN, CBS News and others across the U.S.A. and around the world.
+CMI research is trusted by—and frequently quoted in—the New York Times, Chicago Tribune, Los Angeles Times, Miami Herald, USA Today, Wall Street Journal, Ad Week, Forbes, Newsweek, The Guardian, Shanghai Daily, NPR, Associated Press, Reuters, CNN, CBS News and others across the U.S.A. and around the world.

 Other panel providers typically send out widely distributed panel invitations (via Yahoo, etc.), and then sort for those who trust the researcher enough to indicate that they are gay or lesbian in the context of a survey; problematic at best.
 This academic approach, attempting to “represent the gay community at large,” may be appropriate for some studies, but not those exploring LGBT-directed advertising and marketing.
 Some “panels” are simply email lists from adult dating websites!
 Seriously.
 Other times, a marketer might ask “sexual orientation” in the context of a general market study, which many LGBTs may be reluctant to indicate for a wide variety of reasons.
 Ultimately, these panels and methodologies are not likely to represent community members who are interacting with the media, organizations and events where LGBT marketing messages are placed, thereby skewing data and misdirecting marketing investment.